Kitty's Gorge Trail - Serpentine

 Kitty's Gorge Trail is an 8 km trail that follows Gooralong Brook and the Serpentine River.
 As a there and back trail it will be 16km return, unless you car shuffle and park at either end.
 We started from Jarrahdale Cemetery, where there is limited parking, but you can also start from the carpark at the Falls in Serpentine National Park (entry fees apply).
 Walking from Jarrahdale Cemetery has the advantage of following the brook downstream so the trail descends gradually.

 After passing through an open area you descend through beautiful shady forest to another bridge crossing the brook at marker 7.
-This is the point where Stacey's Loop Trail heads off to the left back to the Cemetery.
-The hike to this point took about an hour so Stacey's Loop Trail will take up to 2 hours to complete.
+This is the point where Stacey's Track heads off to the left back to the Cemetery.
+The hike to this point took about an hour so Stacey's Track may take up to 90 minutes to complete.

 From here the hike follows the Kitty's Gorge Trail marked by a green boot trail marker.
 As you pass an old campground area surrounded by pine trees you might spot the old toilet block among the trees but take it on good advice that you should not use this facility under any circumstance!
 The bush toilet is a much better option!
 The trail circles off to the right and you can make a small detour to where the old mill once stood.
 There is little evidence of the building that once stood here but some kids have built a teepee right next to it.
 From here the trail hits a crossroad.
 Take the marked trail straight ahead and not the degraded fire trails.